cbigger/gptd/README.md

 <br />
 <br />
 <br />
-## Interacting with the server
+### Interacting with the server

 It's a simple unix domain socket server.
 You send it stuff, it sends stuff back.
 You can connect to the gptd.sock programmatically, use the gptd-uds-client.py script, or install the client cli.

-To do the latter, navigate to src/client and type `pip install .` You should enter into a newline with a blinking cursor.
+To do the latter, navigate to src/client (or usr/local/lib/gpt.d/client if you are in a build directory) and type `pip install .` You should enter into a newline with a blinking cursor.
 Type something and hit enter to start chatting!

 gptd is meant to be used as a tool for further terminal and desktop environment features to hook on to.
 I, and hopefully others, plan to release further software for AI integration that builds off gptd.
 Stay tuned!